-If the KP government received less in terms of resources then there was little it could do in terms of improving the socio-development indicators.
-It may be argued that surely the lack of resources cannot explain the absence of adequate policies that would have helped create more space for the poor with less money; that is reduction of financial liabilities by reducing recruitment in government, improving the efficiency in the delivery of services by better monitoring and controls, involving the private sector in the delivery of services, reducing wastage and discouraging corruption; surely these measures required reform and innovation and not more money.
-This is sadly true; Swat and its people have suffered as a result of an absence of a reforming framework.
+If the KP government received few resources, there was little it could do to improve socio-development indicators.
+Yet adequate policies did not exist to help create more space for the poor with less money.
+For example the reduction of financial liabilities by reducing recruitment in government, improving the efficiency in the delivery of services by better monitoring and controls, involving the private sector in the delivery of services, reducing wastage and discouraging corruption.
+These measures required reform and innovation and not more money.
+Swat and its people have suffered as a result of an absence of a reforming framework.
 There cannot be any justification for failure of governance in a situation where any slackness on the part of the government can be used by the militants to their advantage.

-In the survey, the Swat households were asked whether an increase in the provision of services for the people led to an increase in the support for the government.
+In the survey, households were asked whether an increase in the provision of services for the people led to an increase in the support for the government.
 67% agreed that it did (Annex-1, Fig 12).
 From this discussion it is clear that the condition of families in Swat worsened from 2001 onwards.
-As the government failed to compensate the poor, their loyalty to the government and the State also declined.
+As the government failed to compensate the poor, their loyalty to the government and the state also declined.
 Under these circumstances is it surprising to find the people rising against their government when the time came?

-E. Is there a poverty - militancy nexus?
+F. Is there a poverty - militancy nexus?

-The households in Swat perceived that there was link between poverty and militancy.
-This relationship came out quite clearly during the survey.
-The following were the survey results:
+The households in Swat perceived a link between poverty and militancy, according to these survey results:

-A large number of unemployed youth show that the income levels will be poor and is thus a sure sign of poverty.
-Most of the unemployed are youth who have received some form of education from either the government school system or the Madressahs.
-As they expect to get jobs and to raise families they find that their chances of employment are non - existent.
-They constitute a large group of youth who are drifting endlessly in circles looking for an opportunity to make a living so that they can start a family.
+A large number of unemployed youth indicate low income levels and poverty.
+Most of the unemployed are youth who have received some form of education from either government schools or Madressahs.
+They find that their chances of employment are non - existent.
+They drift endlessly in circles looking for an opportunity to make a living so that they can start a family.
 Unfortunately for them such opportunities are few.
 This creates frustration and a desire to change the system forcibly.

-In 2001 an opportunity arose that had its roots in the Al-Qaeda challenge to the US.
-The attack on the Twin Towers began a war that despite denials looks more and more a war between the Muslims on one side and the Christians and Jews on the other.
-One of the aims of the Al-Qaeda is to remove governments in the Islamic world that are friendly to US.
-Since the Pakistani government supports the US, the Al-Qaeda through Pakistani Jihadist parties began targeting the Pakistani state through a well planned strategy.
+In 2001 an opportunity for unemployed youths to change the system arose, with roots in the Al-Qaeda challenge to the US.
+The subsequent War on Terror looks more and more a war between the Muslims on one side and the Christians and Jews on the other.
+One of Al-Qaeda’s aims is to remove governments in the Islamic world that are friendly to US, including Pakistan.
+Al-Qaeda through Pakistani Jihadist parties began targeting the Pakistani state.
 Swat was selected as one of the core areas by the Islamists to confront the Pakistani state.
 The following are the factors that encouraged them to select Swat as a base for confrontation:

-Swat is a populous district with high mountains and a population that is religious with a belief in Jihad generated by their history.
+Swat is a populous district.
+The people are religious and believe in Jihad, generated by their history.
 The survey supported this connection of the Swati with religion.
 In response to a question, 58% of the responding households said that they supported the militants on ground of religion (Annex-1, Fig 46).